 Other highlights include the quite deranged Captain Blondebeard (obsessed with the “Demon Chicken”), the Flying Welshman, and a particularly amusing moment when one is introduced to the despicably horrifying Skull Island.
 Furthermore, this is all backed by the wonderful art style, excellent voice acting, and the legendary music.

 Professional Moron has long advocated the use of excellent music in video games – a strong soundtrack is much more important than graphics as it creates atmosphere and a stronger emotional response.

 Video game music is often forgotten in the modern world, dismissed as artistically redundant as it’s in a game.
 This is a real shame as it’s a period of extraordinary creativity and people should be turning their attention to what talented individuals such as erstwhile Rare musician David Wise, Ubisoft, Nintendo, and dozens of other companies are creating.

 Case in point, the Curse of Monkey Island!
 This one has a soundtrack to die (presumably from scurvy) for, as we’ve highlighted with the intro music above.
 If you’re inclined to hear more, you can indeed listen to the whole thing below.

-Okay, so you can’t play the Curse of Monkey Island, but you can play the fantastic earlier instalments of the game.
+You can also play the fantastic earlier instalments from the series.
 They’ve received a complete makeover, musically, artistically, and with a full voiceover cast.